Emerson border expansion to improve crossings from United States

 Manitobans’ trip across the border heading back from the United States should become a lot smoother thanks to renovations at the Emerson Border Crossing, which are now complete.

 The project cost $19 million and took about 18 months to finish.
-According to the Canada Border Security Agency (CBSA), it’s the first major update to the Emerson crossing since the late 1990s.
+According to Canada Border Services Agency (CBSA), it’s the first major update to the Emerson crossing since the late 1990s.

 New additions include the widening of the highway at the border by three lanes to accommodate more commercial traffic which takes the crossing from six to nine total lanes.